-Dementia can be a tough road to navigate — both for the person with it, as well as their caregivers and loved ones who have to watch them slowly decline.
+Dementia can be a tough road to navigate—both for the person with it, as well as their caregivers and loved ones who have to watch them slowly decline.
 Learn how to spot the early signs of dementia here.
 And even though they may struggle with their usual activities, it doesn’t mean they have to give up on everything!
 Staying as active as possible can help your loved one retain some of their independence, and help to reduce anxiety and frustration they have from their dementia.

 Here are some great activities people who have dementia can (and should!) do.

-1. Help Out With Household Chores
+1. Help Out with Household Chores

 Of course, your loved one with dementia likely shouldn’t try to cook a full meal or vacuum an entire home.
 But they can still help out with some things around the house.
 Have them fold laundry, wash dishes, sort objects, or do other small chores.
 This will help them feel useful and keep their mind active.

-2. Play Puzzles & Games
+2. Play Puzzles and Games

 While your loved one may no longer be able to play bridge or other more complicated games like they used to, they may still like the challenge of playing a game.
 Perhaps a simple game of “Go Fish” or another fun game suited for a younger audience may be more their speed.